radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 While Bicep uses newlines to separate properties and other syntax, it is not sensitive to indention like YAML is.
 By convention Bicep uses 2 spaces for indentation, but it is just a convention and not required.
 {{% /alert %}}

 At this point you could deploy the application but it doesn't contain any components and so it won't do anything interesting.
-Move on to the next step where we will begin to fill in components.
+In the next step, we will begin to fill in components.

 ## Step 2: Deploying a single container

-Now that you've defined the shell for an application, you can add components inside.
+Now that you've defined the shell for an application, you can add components to it.

 ### Add a component
-Type the additional content from the following text inside your application definition.
-What's new is the `nodeapp` component.
+We will first add a component representing a container.
+Inside your application definition, add the `nodeapp` component shown below.

 ```txt
 resource app 'radius.dev/Applications@v1alpha1' = {